SirDickensBottomskew/ISDMProject/Assignment.md

 * How might we design the system so it could build employee's based on their  profile which could potentially assist them in matching right customers according to their needs.

 * How might we impliment questionnaire that could assist them in assigning them with right holiday packages which they have knowledge of

-### Objectives of the system:

-* Create a new in-house Customer Relationship Manager (CRM) system with existing and new features including:
-  * Improving operations of the in-house Call Management Center (CMC)
-  * Improve the profiling of customers
-  * Assign RMs to products they are knowledgeable in
-  * Match Customers with appropriate RMs
-  * Help RMs sell holiday packages to customers
-  * Create a satisfying customer experience over the phone
-  * Help gauge progress levels of RMs

 ### Assumptions